Olave Baden-Powell Society Board Members

 In addition, she is an active member of the Board of Trustees of the Tunku Azizah Fertility Foundation (TAFF).
 TAFF assists childless couples with medical costs for those who can’t afford the high costs of fertility treatments.
 She also sits on the Board of Cancer Research Malaysia (CRM), as she believes in the research of creating bespoke cancer treatments according to the genetic profile of individual cancer patients.

-She was recognised as one amongst Asia’s Heroes of Philanthropy by US Forbes magazine in 2016.
 She earned praise for both her business acumen as well as for her charitable activities, having set up various Charity Foundations and spearheading several campaigns to help the less fortunate and the underprivileged.

 Compartir esta página